TinusgragLin/tglslice/blog-zola/content/inclusive-range-loop-pitfall.md

 ## More Confusing

-What is more confusing is that when expanding the original iterator implementation into the equivalent code, the SIMD optimization also is not applied:
+What is more confusing is that when expanding the original iterator implementation into an equivalent loop, the SIMD optimization also is not applied, and it has even worse performance than `for i in 0..=n`:

 ```rust
 let mut cur = 0;